 The Invitation is a new devotional just for women designed to help you discover the depth of the Father's love and to experience His unconditional acceptance of you.
 This tool will help you overcome feelings of being overlooked or forgotten.
 It will remind you how important you are to God

 Things to remember:

-- The Invitation is currently available for pre-order.
+The Invitation is available for a short-term special price for $15.